carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 These five templates can be used with any classes, whether they have a v-table or not.
-If you want to add support for these templates, see the document :ref:`How to set up LLVM-style RTTI for your class hierarchy
+If you want to add support for these templates, see the document :doc:`How to set up LLVM-style RTTI for your class hierarchy
-<how-to-set-up-llvm-style-rtti>`
+<HowToSetUpLLVMStyleRTTI>`

 .. _string_apis: